CiscoTestAutomation/genie/docs/health/index.rst

 ++++

 The above are all the easy ways to use pyATS Health Check.
 Also, please be aware that each of the above arguments can be used in combination.
-If you want to use pyATS Health Check more and more, please move on following chapters.
+If you want to use custom pyATS Health Checks, please check the design chapter.

 .. toctree::
    :maxdepth: 2